Plan Your Visit

 The Zoo does provide parking for $6 per vehicle: however, on summer days and weekends the lot fills early.
 Auxiliary parking may be found outside the Zoo.

-Take the $.25 Waterfront shuttle!
+Take the $.50 Waterfront shuttle!
 Visit Santa Barbara's MTD site for schedule.
-For more information on local transportation, check out the Amtrak info page.
-Also, for Amtrak and other discounts, visit Santa Barbara Car Free.
+Amtrak also has a train station very close to the Zoo, see their website for more information.
+Also, for local transportation discounts, visit Santa Barbara Car Free.

 We do not allow barbeques, skateboards, roller skates, bicycles, or pets in the Zoo.
 Barbeques, RV's, and pets are not allowed in the Zoo parking lot.